Saving for your grandchild’s future: The facts!

 Lifetime ISA (or LISA)

-In order to encourage young people between the ages of 18 and 39 to save for a home, this new government initiative, offers savers the chance to receive a 25% government bonus on their contributions.
-You can help your grandchild open their own account and receive tax relief on contributions of up to £4000 per year.*
+In order to encourage young people between the ages of 18 and 39 to save for a home, this government initiative offers savers the chance to receive a 25% government bonus on their contributions.
+You can help your grandchild open their own account and they will receive tax relief on contributions of up to £4,000 per year.*